-The percentage of men and women who underwent ACLR surgery in 2019 were 72% and 28% respectively (Figure 6).
-These percentages have been similar every year since 2013.
-The mean age for women who had ACL surgery was 32 while it was 29 in men.
+The percentage of men and women who underwent ACLR surgery between 2013 and 2021 were 69% and 31% respectively (Figure 6).
+The mean age for women who had ACL surgery was 32 while it was 28 in men.
 The distribution of male and female in different age groups is shown in figure (7).

-Figure 6: Percentage of male and female patients who underwent ACLR surgery in 2019.
+Figure 6: Percentage of male and female patients who underwent ACLR surgery between 2013 and 2021.

-Figure 7: Distribution of male and female patients who underwent ACLR surgery in different age groups in 2019.
+Figure 7: Distribution of male and female patients who underwent ACLR surgery in different age groups between 2013 and 2021.